Cradle Mountain National Park is one of those places that makes Tasmania a must visit place all on its own. It is raw, untouched and beautiful.

 If for some reason you can’t or don’t have time to complete the loop circuit walk, then from the parking spot you can walk a short distance to your right-hand side and still manage to take one of the iconic shots of this area that is printed on all the postcards.

-For the more experienced hikers, there are plenty of day and even overnight hikes to choose from with the most famous being the overland track.
+For the more experienced hikers, there is plenty of day and even overnight hikes to choose from with the most famous being the Overland Track.
 This hike brings people from all over the world to the area such is its reputation.
-The overland track takes a little bit more organising as it’s a one-way track rather than a loop circuit.
+The Overland Track takes a little bit more organising as it’s a one-way track rather than a loop circuit.
 It takes 5 to 6 days to complete the 65km journey and is one track that I would love to do but still haven’t managed to tick off.

 It has been voted the number 1 walking track in Australia by CNN travel

 If you plan to take on this track, please do your research of the conditions and the expected weather during your trip but also remember that this is the mountains and conditions can change multiple times in a day.
 Be prepared for all conditions, pack the right hiking and safety equipment, inform a friend or family member of your schedule and sign-in on the register before taking off for this walk.
 Safety in these areas is something to take extremely seriously so you can enjoy your experience to the highest level.

 While you are in Cradle Mountain National Park keep your eyes peeled for the wildlife in the area.
 Wombats, possums, kangaroo and wallabies, deer, bird life and Tasmanian devils are just some of the animals you will have the chance to see.